Nix-wie-weg/ga_events/README.md

 Run the `bundle` command to install it.

-Add to the top of your `application.js` (but after requiring jQuery):
+Add to the top of your `application.js`

 ```javascript
 //= require ga_events.js